iqramchoudhury/Handwritten-Calculator/README.md

 ## 2. Training the Model
 The architecture I chose to use in my neural network is based on Yann LeCunn's LeNet-5: http://yann.lecun.com/exdb/lenet/index.html.
-It is possibley the most widely known CNN architecture and results in a very high accuracy.
+It is possibly the most widely known CNN architecture and results in a very high accuracy.
 Due to the high accuracy, it does not make sense to deviate from the architecture of LeNet-5 in this situation.

 ***Neural Network Architecture***